 Internship & Research Opportunities

-At UMF, you’ll engage in hands-on research projects and work side by side with faculty in the field and GIS lab on real world issues and solutions — local and global.
-You’ll also join a larger professional community by presenting your own research at campus-wide events and at regional and nation conferences.
+At UMF, you’ll engage in hands-on research projects and work side by side with faculty in the field and GIS lab on real-world issues and solutions — local and global.
+You’ll also join a larger professional community by presenting your own research at campus-wide events and at regional and national conferences.

 Eve Fischer, a University of Maine at Farmington student from Portland and a 2020-21 Maine Policy Scholar, recently presented her research study on the resurgence of the invasive European green crab in the Gulf of Maine to the Maine State Legislature.

-In here presentation to the Maine State Legislature Marine Resources committee she discussed the importance of the Gulf of Maine, how it has supported a long tradition in the seafood industry, the negative impact the invasive green crab is having, and some potential policy solutions Maine could use to control them.
+In her presentation to the Maine State Legislature Marine Resources Committee she discussed the importance of the Gulf of Maine, how it has supported a long tradition in the seafood industry, the negative impact the invasive green crab is having, and some potential policy solutions Maine could use to control them.

 Fischer learned the crabs could be processed for lump crab meat and soft-shell crabs, which could provide a valuable resource to Maine restaurants.
 She shared with legislators that the culinary market has the greatest potential value and may be a significant future market for the invasive green crab problem.